 Avoid Running Your Well Dry

 To avoid draining your well, you should know your well’s flow rate and recovery rate.
-You may be able to pump out several gallons per minute, but if the water flows back into the well slower than you’re removing it, you’ll end up running the well dry and potentially damaging your pump.
+You may be able to pump out several gallons per minute, but if the water flows back into the well slower than you’re removing it, you’ll run the well dry and potentially damage your pump.

 You may already know all the stats and details of your home well and be able to calculate how fast you can fill your pool while sustaining water for other uses.
 If you don’t know these measurements, you can run tests and calculate based on those results.

 Some of the tests could run your well dry temporarily.
 Do them when you can afford to be without water for a couple of hours, and you can turn the pump off immediately.
 The results could indicate a problem with your well or pipes, which could save you significant expenses if you tried to fill a pool with a water system that can’t handle that capacity.